In-state pitcher commits to Clemson

 |Follow @TnetRecruiting

-2021 Wando HS (SC) right-hander Reed Garris announced a commitment to Clemson on Saturday.
+2021 right-handed pitcher Austin Gordon (Myrtle Beach) announced a commitment to Clemson on Tuesday.

-"First of all, I would like to thank God for helping me get to where I am today," Garris posted on Twitter, "and always being there for me.
-I would also like to thank my family, coaches, and friends for keeping me on the right path and always pushing me to be better.
-I am also unbelievably thankful for the opportunity I have been given.
-With that being said, I am both proud and excited to announce that I have committed to pursue my degree and play baseball at Clemson University."

-Garris earned preseason honors for pitcher of the year in region play.
+"I’m excited to announce that I’ve officially committed to play baseball and continue my education at Clemson University.
+To everyone who has helped me along the way - thank you for your love and support!
+I wouldn’t be where I am today without each and every one of you! #allin" Gordon posted on Twitter.